tessel/rfcs/README.md

 The feature is free to describe all aspects of the platform that it interacts with and is described as thoroughly as possible in the readme.md of the repo.
 Using a repo is convenient for adding and removing fellow feature contributors.

+### 2. Post about it on the Forums
+We strongly encourage new RFCs to be posted on [the Forums](forums.tessel.io) for the sake of including as many people as possible.

-### 2. Create issues and pull requests on that repo
+### 3. Create issues and pull requests on that repo
 Feedback, discussion and development of the proposal is done by filing issues and pull requests.
 This ensures that all of the history of a particular feature is preserved.
 Issues allow creating trackable bullet lists of action items, these are useful for defining milestones.
 Example: https://github.com/rwaldron/exponentiation-operator/issues